 To maximize your marketing strategy, start by assessing your current efforts.
 Determine which strategies are working well and which aren’t.
 You might find that you’re not reaching your target audience effectively or that your product displays on your e-commerce site need improvement.

-In addition, consider using inventory management software to better align your marketing efforts with your stock levels.
+In addition, consider using cloud inventory management software to better align your marketing efforts with your stock levels.
 Review and update your product photos to make them more appealing.
 This can attract more potential buyers and improve your overall marketing effectiveness.

 Once your product photos are updated, re-market them through social media, email campaigns, or the Google Display Network.
 Furthermore, utilize creative content to re-target users who previously viewed your products but didn’t purchase.
 This approach can help you reach interested buyers and boost sales.